hanumanraje/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Proof of cluster clean up

-I have included the code in the end of the notebook to delete the compute cluster
+#delete the compute cluster

+try:
+    AmlCompute.delete(compute_target)
+except:
+    print('Can not delete the cluster!')